geometryprocessing/scanner-sim/index.md

-# Download
+# Dataset

-By downloading the dataset you agree to the following terms:

-* The authors give no warranties regarding the dataset or the data generation framework.
+Our dataset consists of the following parts.
+The files are hosted on NYU digital archive.
+If you notice download problems, try to limit the amount of concurrent downloads.